jingyang-zhou/jingyang-zhou.github.io/neuroscience.md

 * We generalize previously proposed shape metrics (Williams et al., 2021) to quantify differences in stochastic representations.
 These new distances satisfy the triangle inequality, and thus can be used as a rigorous basis for many supervised and unsupervised analyses.

 * We find that the stochastic geometries of neurobiological representations of oriented visual gratings and naturalistic scenes respectively resemble untrained and trained deep network representations.
-Further, we are able to more accurately predict certain network attributes (e.g. training hyperparameters) from its position in stochastic (versus deterministic) shape space
+Further, we are able to more accurately predict certain network attributes (e.g. training hyperparameters) from its position in stochastic (versus deterministic) shape space.

 ## Delayed normalization model captures disparate nonlinear neural dynamics measured with different techniques in macaque and human V1